usc-isi-digelements/search-image-gallery/README.md

 Custom property                  | Description                                  | Default
 ---------------------------------|----------------------------------------------|--------
-`--image-gallery-hovering-color` | The background color of the hovering images. | none `--image-gallery-selected-color` | The background color of the selected images. | none `--image-gallery-label-style`    | The style of the label.                      | none
+`--image-gallery-hovering-color` | The background color of the hovering images. | --paper-grey-300 `--image-gallery-selected-color` | The background color of the selected images. | --paper-grey-300 `--image-gallery-label-style`    | The style of the label.                      | none

 ### Dependencies